 the cross of Christ.
 Circumcision has been erroneously associated with the

-law, but it started as a sign of Abraham’s faith, which his works
+law, but it started as a sign of Abraham’s faith that his works

-demonstrated by obeying the Holy Spirit, traveling to a foreign land where God
+demonstrated by obeying God, traveling to a foreign land by the leading of the Holy

-was a Jewish requirement of the old covenant commanded by Moses, just like
+was a Jewish rite of the old covenant commanded by Moses, just as baptism is

-personal thing between God and us.
-Our relationship with Him is akin to
+water and our clothes dry.
+Our relationship with Christ is akin to marriage,

-Baptism is a public display of our faith, so there are witnesses as in a
+and so baptism is a public display of our faith with witnesses present as at a

 Gal 5-11